Richard28277/Auto-WebCursor/README.md

 ## Features

-- **AI-Powered Automation**: Control your cursor and automate web tasks using text or voice commands.
+- **LLM-based Computer Use**: Control your and automate web tasks using text or voice commands, allowing the LLM to click, read, and input.
 - **Accessibility First**: Designed to make web navigation easier for individuals with disabilities.
 - **Voice and Text Input**: Interact with the web using natural language.
 - **Customizable Workflows**: Create personalized workflows for common tasks.